About SRI

 Shakti Empowerment Education Foundation and its school Ramakrishna Vedanta Vidyapith provide front-line support, free quality education, literacy, vocational training, and micro-financing for 300+ low-income and marginalized women and children annually in both Ranaghat, West Bengal, and with global partners.
 Working in collaboration with the community, families, teachers, and volunteers, to support female empowerment and provide innovative interventions to address gaps in the system for students from the lowest-income families, and from indigenous, marginalized, and refugee communities.
 We also provide resources and support to protect from the risks of early marriage, child labor, trafficking, and domestic violence.
 SEEschool teaches the values of regenerative original thinking and problem solving “outside the box,” equality, collaboration, spirituality, music, culture, and sports, and respecting those of different genders, faiths, and backgrounds.

 We are small but mighty - we are dedicated to our students and community, many of whom return after graduation to support the next generations.
-100% of proceeds go to those in need.

 OVERVIEW